-This reading club seeks to introduce students to reading neo-Latin texts and discussing them in Latin.
-Through the use of short, simple Latin novellas, students will gradually learn to read fluently for comprehension without first translating into English.
-These novellas are written by experienced Latin teachers specifically for this purpose and use a limited vocabulary to facilitate reading.
+This reading club seeks to introduce students to reading neo-Latin texts.
+Through the use of simple Latin novellas, students will gradually learn to read fluently for comprehension without first translating into English.
+These novellas are written by experienced Latin teachers specifically for this purpose and use a limited vocabulary to facilitate reading without a glossary

-This course does not require students to have any previous experience with spoken Latin, but students should be ready to jump in and try it.
+Previous experience with spoken or conversational Latin is not required, but students should be ready to jump in and try it.
 Our first class meetings will focus on acquiring basic conversational and reading skills, after which we will gradually increase the amount of time spent in Latin in each class period.

 - Sacri Pulli by Emma Vanderpool (ISBN: 9781686669415)

 following a very hungry sacred chicken and his augur during the consulship of P. Claudius Pulcher, near the end of the 1st Punic War